 Video Tip #3: Appearance is Everything

 Despite popular belief, appearance is everything.
-I actually host an entire podcast about visual strategy, psychology and marketing techniques; simply because it's so important and relevant in every aspect of our lives, including your video testimonial.
+We actually host an entire podcast about visual strategy, psychology and visual marketing techniques because visual appearance is 100% important and plays a significant role in every aspect of our lives, including your video testimonial.